dtc-innovation/mind-the-gaps/_drafts/2018-02-27-summary-findings.md

 # community based data collection

-our ambition is to create a participatory experience that's where local gov want to encourage (easier to get people together and to empower the communities to make it a better interface with local gov) that's where we can be trusted to ask these questions
+our ambition is to create a participatory experience that's where local gov want to encourage (easier to get people together and to empower the communities to make it a better interface with local gov about what matters the most in the area) that's where we can be trusted to ask these questions

+# city comparisons

+bristol does not collect quali data on their citizens bordeaux does but does not analyse them